GrinonBarrett/Taksidos/Placeholder Creature.md

-### Enrokumar
+### Rodent, Mutated
-Roaming the forests and mountains, these omnivores are fully capable of threatening a group of adventurers.
-Bears are equally likely to pick off a foe after it has killed a potential food source as they are to defend their territory.
-If an opponent looks like it will inflict great damage, the bear is less likely to engage.
-However it will feel confident fighting anything smaller than itself.
-While a bear does gain an advantage with bite attacks, it is not a particularly common attack.
+an unfortunate result of rats, mice, or similar creatures getting tangled in some alchmeists long abandon leftovers.
+These creatures are feral and will usually attack on sight.
+If outnumbered, they will run instead.

-**Creature Type**: Bears are Beasts.
+**Creature Type**: Mutated Rodents are Beasts.

-**Size**: Bears stand 4'11" to 9'10" tall toe-to-head, standing between 2'5" and 3'3" at the shoulder.
-They can weigh between 330 and 440 pounds.
+**Size**: They stand 3'2" to 3'10" tall.
+They can weigh between 60 and 75 pounds.
 They are medium creatures.

-**Hitpoints**: A bear has 2 hitpoints.
+**Hitpoints**: A mutated rodent has no hitpoints.

 **Attributes**:
-[Body] 15 (+5)
+[Body] 10 (+3)
-[Fort] 12 (+4)
+[Fort] 9  (+3)
 [Rflx] 10 (+3)
-[Will] 12 (+4)
-[Inte] 9  (+3)
+[Will] 9  (+3)
+[Inte] 5  (+1)
-[Prcp] 10 (+3)
+[Prcp] 9  (+3)
-[Empy] 9  (+3)
+[Empy] 7  (+2)

-**Languages**: Bears don't speak.
+**Languages**: Mutated rodents don't speak.

-**Run Speed**: It may run up to 4.5 yards per move.
+**Run Speed**: It may run up to 5.5 yards per move.

+**Climb Speed**: It may climb up to 2.5 yards per move, presuming it is reasonable terrain to do so.

-**Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 2.5 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Claw: The bear may use its claws to strike a foe within 1 yard.
+ • Claw: The rodent may use its claws to strike a foe within 1 yard.
 This is a melee cutting attack.

- • Bite: The bear may perform a single bite against a foe within 1 foot.
+ • Bite: The rodent may perform a single bite against a foe within 1 foot.
 This is a melee bite attack.

 -----